spacetime-timespace/terrainworld/README.md

 A storage of stuff 1.4 Inventory is now functional, along with creative mode

 A helping hand (alpha) 1.5b - Planning crafting, currently wiht inventory analyzing and trashing

+Controls:
+Arrow keys to move
+1234567890-= to switch inventory
+Enter to carry/put down
+Shift+Enter for only half
+F for creative mode
+S and D to toggle what creative material
+C for crafting, V for inventory, B for normal
+Click to mine, Shift+Click to place